openenergymonitor/learn/view/heatpumps/guide.md

 At 6:54 Glyn discusses how he did his heat loss calculation using [HeatLoss.js](https://openenergymonitor.org/heatlossjs) an open source tool that we have developed at OpenEnergyMonitor.

-Glyn discusses briefly the importance of designing for low flow temperatures (35-40C) when it is -3C outside (design temperature) and the related radiator upgrades that he made to enable running the system at these lower flow temperatures.
+Glyn covers briefly the importance of designing for low flow temperatures (35-40C) when it is -3C outside (design temperature) and the related radiator upgrades that he made to enable running the system at these lower flow temperatures.

 Note that Glyn used a particularly low air-change rate for his calculation of 0.3 ACH based on the result from a blower door test.
 These are far lower than the values given in MCS/CIBSE guidance for pre-2000 properties which are usually around 1.5 ACH for properties of this age (range 1.0-3.0 ACH).